Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 _SequenceFlow_ in the bpmn-file only describes the flow going one way, from filling out to confirmation.
 Therefore the flow cannot go both ways.

-## Module 5 - Comprehension check: Add authorization rules for confirmation step
+## Module 5 - Knowledge check: Add authorization rules for confirmation step

 ### What will happen when the process flow proceeds to the confirmation step without the authorization rules being updated?